Bloggbild för: Ultimate Guide to Rosacea

 Diet plays a large, important role in your health.
 By choosing the "right" foods, you can give your liver and gut a break.

-If you have the opportunity, we recommend drinking a glass of freshly pressed celery juice every morning.
+• If you have the opportunity, we recommend drinking a glass of fresh celery juice every morning.

 Managing stress

-Just as important as diet is taking care of any stress using various methods.
+Just as important as diet is, it's good to manage any stress using various methods.

-Reduce tasks, do relaxation exercises, allow time for recovery, spend time in nature, do yoga, get massages, listen to calming music.
+Reduce tasks, do relaxation exercises, allow time for recovery, spend time in nature, do yoga, get massage, listen to calming music.

-Do things you enjoy that give you peace.
+Do things you enjoy that bring you peace.
 If you experience a lot of anger, that also needs to be addressed.

-Anger triggers rosacea and according to Traditional Chinese Medicine is linked to an overburdened liver.
+Anger triggers rosacea and according to Traditional Chinese Medicine is connected to an overburdened liver.

 Supplements as support